 The group distance, represented by the KS Statistic, is 1.
 This probability value represents complete separation.

-Kurtosis histogram showed substantial intermixing.
+Kurtosis histogram shows substantial intermixing.

 The KS Statistic in this case is about 0.6, reflecting the intermixing in the histogram.